 By the Colorado Revised Statutes, Larimer County is allowed to collect use tax on the purchase of motor vehicles and building materials.
-Larimer County does not have a business property use tax.
+Larimer County does not have a personal or business use tax.
 The difference between sales tax and use tax is that sales tax is collected at the point of sale; whereas, use tax is collected at a different point in time.
-For Larimer County the use rate is the same as the sales tax rate, .6%.
+For Larimer County the use rate is the same as the sales tax rate, .65%.

 The Larimer County Motor Vehicle department collects the motor vehicle use tax at the time of registration.
 Motor vehicle use tax is due when:

-For more information on motor vehicle registration, including requesting a refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle website.
+For more information on motor vehicle registration, including requesting a refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle department.

 The building material use tax is considered a pre-payment of sales tax on building material used for the licensed project.
 To calculate the deposit of use tax due on a Larimer County building permit, building materials are estimated to be one-half of the valuation of the project given at the time of permit, multiplied by the use tax rate of .6%.